Pearson-Higher-Ed/design/c/contextual-help/v1.0.0-beta.5/index.md

     version: 1.0.0
   - name: Application Header
     version: 1.1.0-beta.3
+  - name: Icons
+    version: 1.1.0

 tagline: |
-  This component presents help content and articles within the product experience so that users can answer their questions without the interruption of opening a separate help system in a new tab.
+  Presents help content and articles within the product experience so that users can answer their questions without the interruption of opening a separate help system in a new tab.
 usage_guidelines: |
   Every url in the next gen platform should use the Contextual Help component, at a minimum configuring the two default items in the Help List.